In This Article

 XSS vulnerabilities in Office products are nothing new.
 Microsoft has patched hundreds of them over two decades.
 What's new is the intermediary.
 Before Copilot Agent, an XSS bug in Excel required a human to trigger it.
 Now the AI agent triggers it automatically, and the agent has network access that a static spreadsheet never had.

 The traffic looks legitimate because it originates from a trusted Microsoft process.
-Traditional EDR and web application firewalls aren't built to flag outbound connections from Copilot.
+Traditional EDR and web application firewalls are not built to flag outbound connections from Copilot.
 Alex Vovk, CEO of Action1, told The Register that "attackers could silently extract confidential information from internal systems without triggering obvious alerts."

 This is exactly the type of agentic AI risk that OWASP flagged in their Top 10 for AI agents.
 Indirect prompt injection, where malicious content in a document manipulates an AI agent's behavior, is one of the top-ranked threats in OWASP's guidance for AI applications.
 CVE-2026-26144 is that threat in the real world.